-Admission to the Science of Health Care Delivery, MS is available for Fall for immersion, and for Fall, Spring, and Summer terms for online.
+Admission to the International Health Management, MIHM is available for Fall, Spring, and Summer terms.
 Deadlines to apply can be found here.
 Applications will be reviewed by the admissions committee only once all materials have been received.
 Application status can be monitored in MyASU.
 Official admission decisions will be emailed to the student.